SabineWren/Quiver/README.md

 5. Restart WoW.

 # Possible Future Features
-Ideas for where Quiver could go, and open to discussion.

-### Ammo Counter
-Not sure where to scope this, as other addons can track ammo stored on bank alts.
-Perhaps an overlay warning when currently equipped ammo runs low in inventory.
+I currently have no plans to work on more features.

 ### Hunter's Mark Timer
-Maybe something like the Tranq UI for keeping track of which hunters mark each target, and the remaining time.
+Maybe something like the Tranq UI for keeping track of hunters mark for each hunter and target.

-### Macro Replacements / Ability Overrides
-Possibly a bad idea, since Roid-Macros can do everything these can, and users can easily adjust macros:
-- Prevent cancelling aspects, except for Cheetah and Pack.
-- Auto-cancel Cheetah and Pack when attempting to activate a non-Cheetah/Pack aspect.
-- Pamper pet (Call -> Revive -> Mend).
-- While in combat, replace [Trap] with (Petfollow -> FD -> [Trap]).
-- Prevent Auto Shot from cancelling itself.
-- Prioritize Counterattack over Wing Clip.

-If the behavior isn't both expected and desired, then adding these to Quiver increases the configuration burden for users.
-Maybe an always-on module, but each override would have its own configuration switch to toggle it.
-If they all default to off, that would reduce the config burden for users who don't want their abilities altered.

 ### Pet Management
 It's a rabbit hole to go down, and other addons exist for pet management.

 ## Contributing
 ### Localization
-Quiver localizes all text, so theoretically it supports translations, but I don't know where to download a non-English client.
+Quiver localizes text, so theoretically it supports translations, but I don't know where to download a non-English client.

 ### Custom Events
 Files in `/Events` hook into game functions.
 Use these events if possible instead of declaring your own hooks.